Can LLMs Identify Tax Abuse?: Experiments and Results

 We test whether LLMs can properly determine whether a tax strategy meets its goals.
 The single prompt to the LLM in this task starts with the authorities, background, and strategy.
 Then, the prompt either does or does not include the domain expert-written analysis.
 Finally, the prompt asks either whether it is \textit{viable} that the goal is met, or whether it is \textit{correct} that the goal is met.
 As a result, there are four variations on goal verification, seen in Table~\ref{tab:goal_verification}.
 When a strategy has more than one goal, we do a separate prompt for each, and report the strategy as having its goals verified if the model responds to the prompts for all goals with yes.

 We would expect that LLMs would find all strategies' goals to be viable when the prompt includes all the analysis that the LLMs finds viable.
 We observe that in the column under ‘‘with analysis" and ‘‘viable", where o3 and claude-4 verified 36/36.
-Gemini-2.5, which found several analysis steps invalid, also found two strategies relying on those steps invalid.
+Not surprisingly, gemini-2.5, which found only 185 of 193 analysis steps viable, also found not all strategies' goals viable.

 Since correct is a more stringent standard than viable, we would expect LLMs to verify more goals under the viable standard than under the correct standard.
 We observe this for all models, when comparing the viable and correct columns.